mongodb/mongo-efcore-provider/README.md

 }
 ```

-And then to get going with the DbContext
+To get going with the DbContext:

 ```csharp
 var mongoConnectionString = Environment.GetEnvironmentVariable("MONGODB_URI");